9JN4/9JN4/README.md

     VueJS
     jQuery
     Express
+    MongoDb
+    Mongoose
     Tailwind CSS / Bootstrap

-I’m looking to collaborate on web development projects.
-Let's connect!
-I'm always open to discussing new projects, opportunities, and collaborations.
+I'm interested in collaborating on web development projects.
+Feel free to reach out to discuss projects or opportunities.

 Feel free to reach out to me: